 What digital solution is available?

-Advanced’s Docman Connect is a scalable solution, which supports the NHS and independent healthcare providers of all sizes to achieve their transfer of care requirements.
+Advanced’s Docman Connect is a scalable solution that supports both the NHS and independent healthcare providers of all sizes to achieve their transfer of care requirements.

 Docman Connect replaces fax, post and email, to ensure transfer of care documents are received electronically.
 It tracks and manages the journey of every document you send, ensuring that it reach its destination in the way that GP practices prefer.
 It also provides full visibility of the workflow to help Trusts better understand where delays may be occurring.